 IMPORTANT: You must contact Elecraft before mailing your product to obtain authorization for the return, what address to ship it to and current information on repair fees and turn-around times.
 (Frequently we can determine the cause of your problem and save you the trouble of shipping it back to us.)
-Our repair location is different from our factory location in Aptos.
+Our repair location is different from our factory location.
 We will give you the address to ship your kit to at the time of repair authorization.
-Packages shipped to Aptos without authorization will incur an additional shipping charge for reshipment from Aptos to our repair depot.
+Packages shipped to Elecraft without authorization will incur an additional shipping charge for reshipment to our repair depot.

-Elecraft 1-Year Limited Warranty
+Elecraft's 1-Year Limited Warranty

-This warranty is effective as of the date of first consumer purchase.
+This warranty is effective as of the date of first consumer purchase (or if shipped from factory, date product is shipped to customer).
 It covers both our kits and fully assembled products.
 For kits, before requesting warranty service, you should fully complete the assembly, carefully following all instructions in the manual.